 Stress and strain are two quantities that are used to define the nature of the applied force and resulting deformation.

-Download PDF from just below the articles.
+You can download whole document in PDF format from just below the articles.

 It is measured as the external force applying per unit area of the body i.e,